prominenceai/deepstream-services-library/docs/api-tracker.md

 DslReturnType dsl_tracker_dimensions_get(const wchar_t* name, uint* width, uint* height);
 ```

-This service returns the max input frame dimensions to track on in use by the named Tracker.
+This service returns the operational dimensions use by the named Tracker.

 **Parameters**
 * `name` - [in] unique name of the Tracker to query.